mlin95129/mlin5129.github.io/about.md

 > "Perfection is the focus on the outcome.
 Progression is the focus on the process"

 This quote brought a new perspective I did not think of.
 Instead of putting so much weight on the outcome of something, finding a balance and enjoying the process of reaching an outcome could be just as rewarding as achieving the outcome itself.
-Embracing the ambiguity, inevitable failures, picking ourselves up dusting off the pain of messing up, and learning/growing is rewarding in its own way.
+Embracing the ambiguity, inevitable failures, picking ourselves up, dusting off the pain of messing up, and learning/growing is rewarding in its own way.
 The **progress** made is as joyful as the **perfect** outcome.

 This website is a log of sorts in my continuous journey of progression over perfection, feel free to follow along as I share my frustrations and pitfalls of learning something new, the light bulb moments when something clicks, and general musings of what interests me.